What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • accelerate regeneration;

-• lower (when taken in small doses) or increase (when used in large doses) blood pressure;
+• lower (when taken in small doses) or increase (when taken in large doses) blood pressure;

 • increase vitality;

-• prevent the formation of caries (by blocking the growth and development of Streptococcus mutans - bacteria, causing education carious plaques);
+• prevent the formation of caries (by blocking the growth and development of Streptococcus mutans - bacteria, causing the formation carious plaques);

 • reduce cravings for alcohol and nicotine.

-Proponents of non-traditional methods of healing recommend using honey grass in the treatment of:
+Supporters of alternative healing methods recommend using honey herb in the treatment of:

 • hypertension;